Piano Studio Policies

 Music Lending Library

 The lending library adds variety to student repertoire.
 The music available will be supplementary only.
 All students will still be required to provide their own method books.
 This library will give students access to a wide selection of pieces without the added expense of acquiring music for a one-time event.
 The library fee is included in the Registration Fee.
 Students may check the music out as often as necessary, but must agree not to photocopy copyrighted material.
 Music must be returned in good condition.
-Damaged music must be replaced by the student.
+Damaged music will be replaced by the student.

 Awards and Incentive Programs